About the Program

 - Below you will find a link to the survey.
 Answer the questions as truthfully as possible.
 If you can answer “Already Do”, or “Pledge to Do” for every question you are qualified to be RiverSafe LakeSafe!

-- Once qualified residents and businesses within the Clinton River Watershed will receive the official RiverSafe LakeSafe sign to put in your yard, garden or next to a river or lake on your property.
+- Once qualified residents and businesses located within the CRWC service area (see map) will receive the official RiverSafe LakeSafe sign to put in your yard, garden or next to a river or lake on your property.
 This way everyone will know you are proud to be taking good care of our freshwater resources here in the Clinton River watershed!

 - Plaques will be received within 30 days of survey completion

-Plaques can be mailed to the household or can be picked up at the office during business hours (Giving them the choice)Thanks!
+Plaques can be mailed to your household or can be picked up at the office during business hours (8:00 am – 4:30 pm)

 - If you do not qualify as RiverSafe LakeSafe after taking the survey don’t worry!
 The Clinton River Watershed Council would be happy to help get you there.
 You can call us or we can set up a time to visit your property to provide tips on ways to become RiverSafe lakeSafe.